Meet our team

 Bethia McNeil

-Bethia is Chief Executive of the Centre for Youth Impact and YMCA George Williams College.
+Bethia is Chief Executive of the Centre for Youth Impact and YMCA George Williams College, She has been with the Centre since its launch in September 2014, and more recently oversaw the merger between the Centre and the YMCA George Williams College.

+Prior to joining the team to set up the Centre, Bethia worked at the Dartington Social Research Unit, the Young Foundation, the National Youth Agency and NIACE (now the Learning and Work Institute), in a variety of policy and research roles.
 She has also worked in further and higher education as a teacher and trainer.
 Bethia is particularly interested in the relationship between quality and impact in youth work and provision for young people, and in the theory and practice of measurement, especially within collaboratives.
 Bethia is a 2012 Clore Social Fellow and a Senior Visiting Fellow at Nottingham Trent University.

 Lauren Woodman